I love sriracha and this vegan vegetable frittata was the absolute perfect accompaniment!

 For another version of a frittata using chickpea flour, take a look at these delicious Mini Chickpea Flour Frittatas!Print

 This vegan vegetable frittata using a creamy tofu base is loaded with veggies.
-Perfect for a hearty breakfast/brunch.
-Leftovers store well.
+Perfect for a hearty breakfast/brunch and leftovers store well.
+Recipe adapted from PETA.

 - 1 tablespoon olive oil or 1/4 cup water (for water saute)